eclipse-archived/codewind-docs/docs/_documentations/importingaproject.md

 * The project type could not be determined or isn't the correct type for your project, and you must select a project type.
 * Validation reports that the project is missing required files.
 You can select the option to generate the missing files or continue with the import. **Note:** The generated files are likely to be needed to configure your project before you can get the project running.

-For more information about imported projects and supported project types, see [Imported projects and supported project types](importedprojects).

 ## Need help?
 If you encounter problems with importing a project, check the [Troubleshooting page](troubleshooting.html#importing-a-project).